NopleasenoNOOOO/TrollStore-3/README.md

 It works because of an AMFI/CoreTrust bug where iOS does not correctly verify code signatures of binaries in which there are multiple signers.

-Supported versions: 14.0 beta 2 - 16.6.1, 16.7 RC (20H18), 17.0
+Supported versions: 14.0 beta 2 - 16.6.1, 16.7 RC (20H18), 17.0-17.4

 ## Installing TrollStore

-For installing TrollStore, refer to the guides at [ios.cfw.guide](https://ios.cfw.guide/installing-trollstore)
+For installing TrollStore, refer to the guides at [ios.cfw.guide](doesn't exist yet since no release:/ )

-16.7.x (excluding 16.7 RC) and 17.0.1+ will NEVER be supported (unless a third CoreTrust bug is discovered, which is unlikely).
+16.7.x (excluding 16.7 RC) and 17.4+ will NEVER be supported (unless a fourth CoreTrust bug is discovered, which is unlikely).

 ## Updating TrollStore